riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 16:58: Elie: College grads who go to top 25 schools who are interested in effective altruism.
 Same is mostly true of operations staff.
 Primarily entry level generalists.
 We now know what we need and hope to fill (17:10).
-Plan to not hire as many of that types, to hire more specific roles.
+Plan to not hire as many of those types, to hire more specific roles.
 Instead of hiring a generalist to learn accounting, to hire someone who knows that (17:36).

 17:58: Male board member: How many have you brought in who are not entry-level?